Mimickal/Zerda/README.md

 Kicking the bot and deleting the "Now Playing" role will effectively clean up all traces of the bot in your server.

+### Information storage disclosure
+This bot logs the following data:

+- The name and ID of servers it is in
+- The ID of applications tracked per server
+- The name, nickname, and ID of server members who,
+  - Start a tracked activity
+  - Stop a tracked activity
+  - Issue a command
+- The command itself
+- The content of Direct Messages (messages sent via DMs.
+No server messages are logged)

+These logs are stored securely, privately, and used solely for troubleshooting.

+#### Why log this stuff?
+In the past, I've had other bots log nothing other than actual errors (See the commit history of https://github.com/Mimickal/ReactionRoleBot).
+I found out the hard way that this is not enough information to help people troubleshoot issues, especially when the bot is in many servers, most of which are private.
+Having this additional information allows me to ask someone "What's your server ID?" instead of asking 20+ questions, or worse, needing to join their server and dig through their settings.

+#### Requesting your information (or deleting it)
+Logs and database entries for users and servers can be made available (or deleted) upon request.
+[Join the support server](https://discord.gg/7UBT8SK) to file your request.

 ### Hosting your own instance
 This bot is built on Discord.js 13.1.0, which requires Node.js 16.6.0 or newer.